 Dr. Brown’s Wide Neck Baby Bottle

-So many parents and babies love the Dr. Brown’s bottles.
+So many parents and babies love Dr. Brown’s bottles.
 One of the main reasons is the superior venting system which eliminates air bubbles during feedings.
-With less air being ingestion, it reduces gas, colic, and spit-up, which makes for happier babies and parents.
+Less air being ingested reduces gas, colic, and spit-up, making for happier babies and parents.
 The vent system also prevents vacuum pressure from building and the nipple from collapsing.

 For breastfed babies, we recommend the wide-neck bottles to resemble more of the breast.
 Many parents keep their baby on the level 1 silicone nipple (that comes with the bottle) for a slow flow.
 Some parents opt for the preemie nipples for a slower flow, which can help replicate the flow of breastfeeding.

-Parents’ thoughts: There are a lot of parts to this bottle, but the venting system makes it worth it.
-Many babies experienced less gas and tummy pain from this bottle so it’s a great option!
+Parents’ thoughts: There are many parts to this bottle, but the venting system makes it worth it.
+Many babies experienced less gas and tummy pain from this bottle, so it’s a great option!

 Tommee Tippee Closer to Nature Baby Bottle

-Tommee Tippee’s Closer to Nature’s baby bottles were inspired by what babies love most—mom.
+Tommee Tippee’s Closer to Nature’s baby bottles are inspired by what babies love most—mom.
 With a breast-like silicone nipple, this bottle flexes like a breast and feels more like mom.
-This bottle has a super-sensitive anti-colic valve that parents love.
+In addition, this bottle has a super-sensitive anti-colic valve that parents love.
 They also claim that 92% of 1,200 parents who used the Tommee Tippee nipple said that their baby accepted it within the first 3 attempts.
 Pretty impressive!

-Parents’ thoughts: The silicone is soft but sturdy and the curvy shape of the bottle makes it easy to hold without slipping from the caregiver’s hand.
+Parents’ thoughts: The silicone is soft but sturdy, and the curvy shape makes it easy to hold without slipping from the caregiver’s hand.

 Nanobébé bottles were designed with breastmilk and breastfeeding babies in mind.
 Their unique one-of-a-kind concave design provides significant surface area exposure to the milk.
 This allows the milk to spread thin across the bottle and provides quick and even warming that doesn’t destroy precious breast milk nutrients.
 Similarly, the shape allows for rapid cooling of the breastmilk, reducing bacterial growth.
 It’s a pretty cool bottle.
-Breastfed babies also love it because of it’s short, wide, breast-like shaped design, and it’s slow flow silicone nipple.
+Breastfed babies also love it because of its short, wide, breast-like shape design and slow-flow silicone nipple.

-Parents’ thoughts: We love that babies are able to hold onto the bottles faster, that it is easy to clean and store in the fridge, and that it protects the breastmilk while heating and cooling.
-The bottom of the bottles do not screw on and off.
-Instead, you need to press down firmly and evenly to close them and ensure that the breastmilk doesn’t leak out.
+Parents’ thoughts: We love that babies can hold onto the bottles faster, that it is easy to clean and store in the fridge, and that it protects the breastmilk during heating and cooling.
+The bottom of the bottles does not screw on and off.
+Instead, you press down firmly and evenly to close them and ensure that the breastmilk doesn’t leak out.

-The Munchkin Latch nipple was designed to be ultra-flexible so it can stretch, flex, and pump just like the breast for an easy, correct, and continuous latch every time.
-It’s uniquely designed nipple (like an accordion so it reaches to the back of your baby’s soft palate) flexes as baby’s head moves.
-This allows your baby to maintain a proper latch, it decreases ingestion of air, and can reduce feeding frustrations for your child.
+The Munchkin Latch nipple was designed to be ultra-flexible, so it can stretch, flex, and pump just like the breast for an easy, correct, and continuous latch every time.
+In addition, its uniquely designed nipple (like an accordion, so it reaches to the back of your baby’s soft palate) flexes as baby’s head moves.
+This allows your baby to maintain a proper latch, decreases air ingestion and reduces feeding frustrations for your child.

-A pumping adaptor can also be purchased so Mom can pump right into the bottle, saving on cleaning time.
+Mom can also purchase a pumping adaptor so she can pump right into the bottle, saving on cleaning time.

 Parents’ thoughts: We love how you can purchase a pumping adaptor and pump directly into the bottles.
-The one thing to always check is the anti-colic valve which is located at the bottom of the bottle.
-Make sure that is always cleaned thoroughly before it’s next use.
+The one thing to always check is the anti-colic valve located at the bottom of the bottle.
+Make sure that it is always cleaned thoroughly before its next use.

 Playtex Nurser Bottle with Drop-Ins Liners

-A wonderful and affordable option, the Playtex Nurser with Drop-Ins bottles do a great job mimicking the breast.
-The unique liners work similarly to breastfeeding because they contract during a feeding which give a more natural, air-free feeding for baby.
-The Playtex nipples are wide, soft, and have a raised texture to help with a better latch.
+A wonderful and affordable option, the Playtex Nurser with Drop-Ins bottles, do a great job mimicking the breast.
+The unique liners work similarly to breastfeeding because they contract during feeding, giving a more natural, air-free feeding for baby.
+In addition, the Playtex nipples are wide, soft, and have a raised texture to help with a better latch.
 There are also different sizes and styles of nipples available to help your little one latch easier.